Limerick F.C.: Move to Hogan Park

-Billy Hamilton was brought in as player manager in 1987.
+Billy Hamilton was brought in as player-manager in 1987.
 Hamilton had enjoyed considerable success as a player at Burnley and Oxford United and played in two World Cup finals with Northern Ireland.
-He stayed at Limerick for two seasons, guiding the club to a third-place finish in the League in his second season in charge.
-However, the only trophy won during that period was the Munster Senior Cup in 1988.
-He resigned in September 1989 and Pat Grace followed soon after.
-The club changed its name back to Limerick FC, the colours back to blue and white and Fr Joe Young became the new chairman.
+He stayed at Limerick for two seasons, finishing as the league's top scorer and guiding the club to a third-place league finish in his second season in charge.
+However, the only trophy won during that period was the Munster Senior Cup in 1988 and Hamilton resigned in September 1989 with owner Pat Grace leaving shortly after.
+Towards the end of the season, the club took out a loan from the FAI.
+Although the loan was repaid to the FAI, by September 1990 Limerick City were seeking new investment with the future of the club reportedly at risk.
+While the club made it to the final of the League Cup that season, they lost the match 2–0 to Derry City.
+At the end of the 1990–91 season, Limerick City were relegated for the first time in their history.